 i will say that the video makes more sense when you watch Part 1 (Cosmic Love) first.
 But the jam is still good on it's own.

-Lately it seems that if a stranger were to ask me
+Lately it seems that if a stranger were to ask me so Sarah, what is that you do with your free time?

-I would have to honestly respond with
+I would have to honestly respond with netflix and knit

 And that's all I would be able to say!
 Now, while this isn't the worst thing I could be occupying my time with, I can't help but feel awfully boring because of it.
 Of course knitting is something I absolutely love doing and it's a huge part of my life, but it's definitely not the only thing!
 Or at least I've become more aware of my not wanting it to be the only thing.